DEVENWAGH/HacthonCoderArmy/README.md

 5. Open pull request

 ## 📄 License <a name="license"></a>
-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License